Ai-Quill/bomberman-tt/TEXTURE_USAGE.md

 # Using Generated Textures in Your Game

-This document explains how to use the generated textures in your Bomberman game.
+This document explains how to use the generated textures in your game.

 ## Overview